-So I was looking through some of my TV shows recently and the subject came up, what shows are ripe for a reboot?
-These thread happen sooner than I can respond, and not having anything immediately come to mind I closed the tab and went on in my ramblings.
-But going through them this morning, I came across my archive of Quantum Leap... and paused.
+So I was looking through some of my TV show threads recently and the subject came up, what genre shows are ripe for a reboot?
+These threads happen sooner than I can respond, and not having anything immediately come to mind I closed the tab and went on in my ramblings.
+But going through my collection this morning, I came across my archive of Quantum Leap... and paused.
 Could it be done?
 Is it a thing that SHOULD be done?
 And would I watch it if someone did?

 Quantum Leap was always an odd one for me.
-The overtone that some greater power had taken control of the Ziggy supercomputer to guide the hapless Sam Beckett through our timestream to right wrongs and give a little nudge to history where history needed it most to preserve the timeline.
-In some instances, improving matters for everyone.
+The conceit was that some ‘greater power’ had taken control of the Ziggy supercomputer to on-the-surface-randomly fling the haplessly unstuck Sam Beckett through our timestream to right wrongs and give a little nudge to history where history needed it most to preserve the timeline; in some instances, improving matters for everyone.
 Sam was often tasked with direct or ancillary tasks that influenced the outcome of events on a personal level with the people he interacted with.
-As a result, he was directly responsible for major carriages of justice, or directly influencing people who would have major positive impacts on the world and history.
+As a result, he was directly responsible for major carriages of justice, or directly influencing people who would have major positive impacts on the world in later years.

 The show enjoyed a 5 year run and ended on a bit of an allegorical note that not everyone got.
 I never saw the end.
-I missed for the most part the whole bit about an opposing leaper working in the interests of a lower power.
+I missed for the most part the whole bit about an opposing leaper working in the interests of a ‘lower power’.
 The whole theme of ‘God did it.’ made me somewhat uncomfortable.
-It was only mostly offset by the hopeful tone of the whole show.
+That discomfort was only mostly offset by the hopeful tone of the whole show.
 Being something of an atheist, it struck a raw nerve with me.
-That whole highway to heaven vibe that suggested mankind was unable to do good without divine intervention was frankly insulting.
+That whole Highway to Heaven vibe that suggested mankind was unable to do good without divine intervention was frankly insulting.
 But I LOVE a tightly knit time travel show.
 And as offputting as the theist concept is, it really is a good show with some gargantuan acting and writing from all concerned.

 And many who love the show would ask, very rightfully, “Why would you mess with that?
 What more could you do?”